near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

     ./emu-cost/counter_plugin/qemu-x86_64  -d plugin -cpu Westmere-v1 -plugin file=./emu-cost/counter_plugin/libcounter.so \
         ../../target/release/genesis-populate --home /tmp/data --additional-accounts-num <NUM_ACCOUNTS>

-and checking how much data to be read/written depending on number of accounts in system.
-If amount of data grows lineraly with the number of instructions, it could be used as a metrics describing IO cost.
-I.e. we can arbitrary assume, that n bytes read during this operation
+and checking how much data to be read/written depending on number of create accounts.
+Then we could figure out:
+   * 1 account creation cost in instructions
+   * 1 account creation cost in bytes read and written For example, experiments performed in mid Oct 2020 shown the following numbers:
+10M accounts:
+    * 6_817_684_914_212 instructions executed
+    * 168_398_590_013 bytes read
+    * 48_486_537_178 bytes written

+Thus 1 account approximately costs:
+    * 681_768 instructions executed
+    * 16840 bytes read
+    * 4849 bytes written

+Let's presume that execution, read and write each takes following shares in account cost creation.
+   * Execution: *3/6*
+   * Read: *2/6*
+   * Write: *1/6*

+Then we could conclude that:
+   * 1 byte read costs 681768 * 2 / 3 / 16840 = 27 instructions
+   * 1 byte written costs 681768 * 1 / 3 / 4849 = 47 instructions

+Thus, when measuring costs we set the operation cost to be:

+    cost = number_of_instructions + bytes_read * 27 + bytes_written * 47

 ## Optional: re-building QEMU and the instruction counter plugin